Amended in 2004

 WEL believes that all students should be encouraged and supported to excel where they demonstrate aptitude.

 WEL acknowledges and is concerned that women’s and girls’ traditional choice of education leads to career paths that are lower paid.
-WEL is concerned that “traditional” careers of women (eg. teaching, childcare) are undervalued in Australian society.
+WEL is concerned that “traditional” careers of women (eg. teaching, childcare) are undervalued in society.
 Advisers should be required to alert girls to financial and social implications of career choices.

 WEL recognises the need to encourage girls and boys into non-traditional areas.